Docket No. 2:20-cv-04880 (C.D. Cal. Jun 01, 2020)

 This lawsuit was filed almost one month after an earlier lawsuit was filed against the same Los Angeles ordinance by the CA Smoke and Vape Association.

 On August 7, 2020, the case was dismissed along with the CA Smoke & Vape Association challenge to the same ordinance.
 The court granted the County’s motion to dismiss, stating in its order that “the Ordinance is not expressly preempted by [the Tobacco Control Act] because it does not regulate tobacco product standards and therefore is protected by the Preservation Clause, which permits states and localities to prohibit the sale of tobacco products even if those sales bans are stricter than federal law.”
 Further, the ordinance is also not impliedly preempted by federal law, because the statute “expressly gives state and local governments the power to prohibit the sale of tobacco products.”
 Because the plaintiffs had failed to allege any set of facts that “plausibly suggest an entitlement to relief,” the court dismissed the case with prejudice, meaning that the case cannot be refiled.

 Proceedings in the U.S. Court of Appeals for the Ninth Circuit

-The case will be argued before a panel of the 9th Circuit Court of Appeals between October and December 2021 in Pasadena, California.
-The case has not yet been scheduled for oral argument.
+The case will be argued before a panel of the 9th Circuit Court of Appeals on October 19th, 2021 in Pasadena, California.

 The case is currently on appeal in the Court of Appeals for the 9th Circuit.
-Oral argument will be scheduled sometime in October, November, or December of 2021.
+Oral argument will occur on October, 19, 2021.